messor89/Portfolio/Penetration testing project 1.md

-This time, I wanted to do something what I have never done before.
+Penetration Testing Project 1

+Project Title: Ddos and Telnet exploit

+Objective: Assess the security posture of a network to identify and address potential vulnerabilities.

+Scope: The assessment covered internal network infrastructure, TCP/IP and access controls.
+This involved testing Telnet vulnerabilities and potential attack vectors that could be exploited by an attacker.
+Also wanted to show how Wireshark can identify a Ddos attack with Syn flood.

+Tools and Techniques:

+Nmap: Used for network discovery and identifying open ports and services.
+Metasploit: Utilized for exploiting discovered vulnerabilities and validating their impact.
+Wireshark: Network Analysis tool

-Using Metasploitable and Kali linux, I wanted to do a Ddos attack on the Windows MAchine, and Capture the packets with Wireshark.
+Using Metasploitable on Kali linux, I wanted to do a Ddos attack on the Windows Machine, and Capture the packets with Wireshark.

 So on Kali linux I used the Metasploit framwork, start it with the command msfconsole, and was looking for a Ddos attack.